HB 3361 Compliance Checklist: Prepack Rules for Oklahoma Cannabis Businesses

 For more information on the pre-pack and HB 3361, listen to the latest episode of The Green Brief podcast: The End of Deli-Style: Breaking Down HB 3361 Before It Hits.

-To summarize, HB 3361, effective June 1, 2025, mandates that all medical marijuana flower be‬ pre-packaged, ending deli-style sales.
-You can sell existing deli-style inventory until it’s gone,‬ but no new deli-style flower can be accepted. non-opaque packaging is allowed under, but every‬ package must pass the OMMA checklist, from seals to labels to child-resistant containers.‬ Emergency rules complicate returns for now, so document rejections thoroughly.‬
+To summarize, HB 3361, effective June 1, 2025, mandates that all medical marijuana flower be pre-packaged, ending deli-style sales.
+You can sell existing deli-style inventory until it’s gone, but no new deli-style flower can be accepted. non-opaque packaging is allowed under, but every package must pass the OMMA checklist, from seals to labels to child-resistant containers.
+New Emergency Rules are in effect so review everything thoroughly.

 This checklist is provided for general informational purposes only and is not a substitute for legal advice.
 Regulations are subject to change and it is the responsibility of each licensee to ensure full compliance with current state law and agency rules.
 While this checklist is based on statutes and rules in effect at the time of publication, new rules are pending and Gies Law Firm assumes no liability for any actions taken or not taken in reliance on this material.
 Always conduct your own compliance review or consult legal counsel before making operational decisions.